 Bruh I don't know, who has the energy to go to Dempsey past sundown?

 Debauchery, thy name is sluttica.
 This two-level sweat box is like the hymen of Singapore clubs; you have to do it once.
 And hopefully never again.
-This club contains more sweaty French twenty-something-year-olds per square metre than there probably were at the storming of Bastille.
+This club contains more sweaty French twenty-something-year-olds per square metre than there probably were at the storming of the Bastille.
 Much like the birds of the wild, these men have their own courting rituals that involve flapping and head-bobbing along to a beat only they seem to be able to detect in the song.
-These rambunctious youths are all hoping their moves will be convincing enough to empress the brightly coloured SPGs* tottering by in respect-worthy platform heels.
+These rambunctious youths are all hoping their moves will be convincing enough to empress the brightly coloured local birds tottering by in respect-worthy platform heels.
 Because all the ladies know, if you're dressed up glam and lookin' for a white man, Attica is the place to go.

 Vibe: if I tell you, it'll spoil the fun. *evil cackle*

 Bang Bang is the Regina George of nightclubs in Singapore.
 It's expensive to get in (unless you're a model), it reaches astounding heights of classy-trashiness, and everyone loves to hate it but will still end up waiting in line at 3am to get in.
 Though I will be scorned for this from my esteemed colleagues over at You Don't Know Good Music (Pte.
 Ltd.), I kinda like it.
 Sometimes I like trashy.
 Sometimes I wear short-shorts and dance in the golden cage.
 I never said I was perfect.